Bachelor of Speech Pathology

 - all units listed in Part A; and

-- two (2) elective units from Part B University elective units
+- two (2) elective units from Part B University wide offerings.

-To be eligible for the award of Bachelor of Speech Pathology with Honours a candidate shall successfully complete the equivalent of thirty two (32) units (384 credit points) comprising:Students who enter the Honours stream will be required to:Students must pass all units of study on their first attempt to continue with the Honours program, maintain a GPA of at least 5.0 (Credit grade average) and comply with these requirements.
+To be eligible for the award of Bachelor of Speech Pathology with Honours a candidate shall successfully complete the equivalent of thirty two (32) units (384 credit points) comprising all units in Part C.

-- successfully complete all units in years 3 and 4 of the Honours stream on their first attempt; and
+Candidates in Honours must successfully complete all units in years 3 and 4 on their first attempt and maintain a Credit grade average (GPA) of at least 5.0 for years 3 and 4.

 Professional Experience Learning